Grafton17/Laboratory_Courses/Metropolis_Monte_Carlo/README.md

 1-th: 'old_Energy', the energy of the i-th configuration, whether it was accepted or rejected
 2-th: 'is_accepted', 1 == the trial move was accepted, 0 == the trial move was rejected

-## __EVERY NOW and THEN OUTPUT__ (removed if TEMP_BOOl == True): snap
+## __EVERY NOW and THEN OUTPUT__
+(removed if TEMP_BOOl == True)

 The files are called 'SNAP0001.xyz'.
 They are compatipable with Ovito and they list:

-0-th row: total number of the atoms = atoms ON the surface + atoms OF the surface 1-th row: 'i', i-th step of the MC loop (starts from 1, bc the initialized configuration is stored as 0-th step) 2-th and following rows: the position of each atom, given as 'x, y, z', in unit of atomic positions, which is zero-based
+1. 0-th row: total number of the atoms = atoms ON the surface + atoms OF the surface
+2. 1-th row: 'i', i-th step of the MC loop (starts from 1, bc the initialized configuration is stored as 0-th step)
-     (thus '0, 34, 1' means 1st atom on the x axis, 35th on the y and 2nd on the z)
+3. 2-th and following rows: the position of each atom, given as 'x, y, z', in unit of atomic positions, which is zero-based (thus '0, 34, 1' means 1st atom on the x axis, 35th on the y and 2nd on the z)

 __FINAL OUTPUT__: input_parameters

 The file is called "YOURinput_parameters.txt" and shows different useful infos:

-0-th row: TEMP_BOOL - 'False' = No Metropolis rejection rule and save files in "1st_part", otherwise for 'True' 1-th row: TEMP - temperature at which the system sits 2-th row: N_ADATOMS - the number of adatoms on the surface 3-th row: SEED - seed used for the number random generator
+1. 0-th row: TEMP_BOOL - 'False' = No Metropolis rejection rule and save files in "1st_part", otherwise for 'True'
+2. 1-th row: TEMP - temperature at which the system sits
+3. 2-th row: N_ADATOMS - the number of adatoms on the surface
+4. 3-th row: SEED - seed used for the number random generator

 NOTE: these rows are those actually used in "Input_parameters.txt" (in "MMC/Ag_surface_equilibrium") when launching simulations
       Except for the 'output_name'